-The funding objective is to meet long-term pension benefit obligations and, to the extent possible, fund health care.
-As of December 31, 2017, the date of the latest health care actuarial valuation, the revised actuarial liability for health care was \$18.4 billion and the System had accumulated assets of \$12.0 billion for that obligation leaving an unfunded actuarial accrued liability of \$6.4 billion.
-The \$6.4 billion unfunded accrued actuarial liability is a decrease from the 2016 unfunded accrued actuarial liability of \$7.8 billion.
-The decrease consists of two components.
-Favorable investment results and continued savings from plan design changes reduced the 2016 liability by \$2.5 billion.
-This decrease was offset by a \$1.0 billion increase in the liability due to a change in the discount rate from 6.5% to 6.0%.
-Similarly, the funded ratio improved from 60.7% at the end of 2016 to 69.1% in 2017 but was reduced to 65.4% after the change in discount rate.
-The negative investment returns in 2018 are expected to reduce this funded ratio further in the 2018 health care actuarial valuation, not completed as of the date of this report.
+The funding objective is to meet long-term pension benefit obligations and, to the extent possible, fund post-employment health care.
+As of December 31, 2018, the date of the latest health care actuarial valuation, the actuarial liability for health care was \$17.8 billion and the System had accumulated assets of \$11.6 billion for that obligation, leaving an unfunded actuarial accrued liability of \$6.2 billion.
+The \$6.2 billion unfunded actuarial accrued liability of \$6.4 billion.
+The decrease from the 2017 unfunded accrued actuarial liability of \$6.4 billion.
+The decrease results from continued savings from the 2013 plan design changes.
+The funded ratio declined slightly from 65.4% at the end of 2017 to 65.3% in 2018.